MJKWoolnough/furl/README.md

 ```go
 func MemStore(urls map[string]string) Option
 ```
 The MemStore option allows setting a custom filled map of keys -> urls.
+The passed map should not be accessed by anything other than Furl until Furl is no longer is use.

 NB: Neither the keys or URLs are checked to be valid.